 - Submission of all official transcripts for college/university education to CASPA.

-- Completion of all prerequisite courses with a grade 3.0/4.0 or better for the fall of 2014 application cycle and within the six (6) years prior to application.
-All prerequisite coursework must be completed and documented by the deadline date of February 15th.(click on the Prerequisites link for a full discussion)
+- Completion of all prerequisite courses with a grade 3.0/4.0 or better for the fall of 2016 application cycle and within the six (6) years prior to application (January 2010 or after).
+All prerequisite coursework must be completed and documented by the deadline date of January 15th.(click on the Prerequisites link for a full discussion)

 - Evidence of problem solving ability and communication skills as well as understanding of and commitment to the PA role, as demonstrated on the PA application and in candidate interviews.

 - One thousand (1,000) hours of health care or helping care experience with increasing levels of responsibility, leadership and evidence of community service.
 Must be complete by application deadline of January 15th.

 - Professional recommendations (from individuals who can evaluate the applicant's work, not someone "shadowed"), if possible, at least one from a practicing physician assistant or a physician familiar with the role and responsibilities of the physician assistant.
 Submitted to CASPA.

 - A personal interview with the members of the Physician Assistant Graduate Admissions Committee.
 Personal interviews are by invitation and the class is selected only from among those interviewed.